webandras/docker-wordpress/README.md

 This template is made for local development only.

-There are 2 versions of the environment:
+WordPress Core files are moved into a separate folder in this setup.

-- Recommended: WordPress Core files moved into a separate folder (referred to as **wp_core_separate**)
+For the WordPress core, install path is `src/wp` folder, but the wp-config file used is in the root ( customized with `bin/setup-wp` script, see later).

-- Also works: The WordPress Core files in the root folder (referred to as **wp_core_default**)
+To put WP core to separate folder set `WP_CORE_SEPARATE` env variable to `"true"` (**DO NOT change it!**)

-*TODO: This documentation is messy.
-Needs refactoring.
-The separate wp core folder installation will be kept only.*
+_Note: Previously, there was the option to set up WordPress the usual way (no separate wp folder), but it is removed now._

 The following Docker images are included: